How to make Crème Brûlée: Low Carb & Keto

 Cool the Creme Brulees on a wire rack, then transfer them to the fridge.

-Is Homemade Creme Brulee served Hot or Cold?
+Is Homemade Creme Brulee Served Hot or Cold?

 Storage: Transfer the chilled creme brulee (with or without the caramelized surface) into a covered container and refrigerate for 4-5 days.